-A building may suspend a child with a disability from the child's current placement for not more than ten (10) consecutive school days for any violation of school rules, and additional removals of not more than ten (10) consecutive school days in that same school year for separate incidents of misconduct, as long as those removals do not constitute a change of placement under 34 CFR 300.519(b), whether or not a student's gross disobedience or misconduct is a manifestation of a student's disabling condition.
+A building staff may suspend a child with a disability from the child's current placement for not more than ten (10) consecutive school days for any violation of school rules, and additional removals of not more than ten (10) consecutive school days in that same school year for separate incidents of misconduct, as long as those removals do not constitute a change of placement under 34 CFR 300.519(b), whether or not a student's gross disobedience or misconduct is a manifestation of a student's disabling condition.
 Any special education student who has exceeded or who will exceed ten (10) days of suspension may temporarily be excluded from school by court order or by order of a hearing officer, if the District demonstrates that maintaining the student in the student's current placement is substantially likely to result in injury to the student or to others.
 After a child with a disability has been removed from his or her placement for more than ten (10) school days in the same school year, during any subsequent days of removal the public agency must provide services to the extent required under 34 CFR 300.121(d).

-An may remove from current placement any special education student who has carried a weapon to school or to a school function or who knowingly possesses or uses illegal drugs or sells or solicits the sale of a controlled substance while at school or a school function or inflicts serious bodily injury on another person while at school on school premises, or at a school function under the jurisdiction.
+A Teacher may remove from current placement any special education student who has carried a weapon to school or to a school function or who knowingly possesses or uses illegal drugs or sells or solicits the sale of a controlled substance while at school or a school function or inflicts serious bodily injury on another person while at school on school premises, or at a school function under the jurisdiction.
 A serious bodily injury is one that involves a substantial risk of death; extreme physical pain; protracted and obvious disfigurement; or protracted loss or impairment of the function of a bodily member, organ or faculty.
 The District will place such student in an appropriate interim alternative educational setting for no more than forty-five (45) school days in accordance with the IDEA or Rehabilitation Act.

+Administrative Rules of Montana References Description

+10.55.910 Student Discipline Records

-Montana Code Annotated References Description Transfer of School Records 20-1-213 Discipline and punishment of pupils - definition of corporal punishment - penalty - defense 20-4-402 Duties of district superintendent or county high school principal Attendance officer - power and duties
+Montana Code Annotated References Description

+20-1-213 Transfer of School Records

+20-4-302 Discipline and punishment of pupils - definition of corporal punishment - penalty - defense

+20-4-402 Duties of district superintendent or county high school principal

+20-5-105 Attendance officer - power and duties

+20-5-106 Truancy

-Duties and Sanctions
+20-5-201 Duties and Sanctions

-Suspension and expulsion
+20-5-202 Suspension and expulsion

+United States Code References Description